Exploring the Best Chicago Street Art

 Bucktown

-Just a stone’s throw away from Wicker Park is its next-door neighbor, Bucktown.
+Just a stone’s throw away from Wicker Park sits its next-door neighbor, Bucktown.
 This neighborhood maintains that same hipster vibe, while also housing the treasure that is the “Greetings from Chicago” mural.
-Created by muralist Victor Ving and photographer Lisa Beggs, it is an iconic must-see for anyone visiting the Windy City!
+Created by muralist Victor Ving and photographer Lisa Beggs, it is an iconic must-see for anyone visiting the Windy City.
 Reminiscent of an old-school postcard, this mural encases a different element of classic Chicago nostalgia within each letter.
-From the city skyline to the Cubs and White Sox logos, it is perfect for tourists and Chicagoans alike!
+From the city skyline to the Cubs and White Sox logos, it appeals to tourists and Chicagoans alike.
+You can’t miss this recognizable street art located on Milwaukee Avenue.

-Located on Milwaukee Avenue, you can’t miss this recognizable and picturesque street art.
-Looking for photo spots like this?
-Check out our pick of the top 12 most instagrammable spots in Chicago.
+Looking for more photo spots like this one?
+Check out our pick of the most Instagrammable spots in Chicago.

 Take Me There: